15 Reasons Why I Decided to Become a Surrogate

 However, at the age of 40 she is yet to meet the right partner.
 Recently she decided she couldn’t wait any longer to become a parent.
 Despite freezing some eggs about 5 years ago, she has found out she would not be able to carry a pregnancy because she has endometriosis.

 If this woman never becomes a mother, it would be a loss to the world.
 Since she has eggs already, and sperm is available, she is the perfect candidate to use a Surrogate.
 I would love to help her and other women in her situation.

 12. I want to help single men who want to become parents.

-Women aren’t the only ones who want to be parents, but have never found the right partner.
-Helping a single man fulfill his lifelong desire for a family would be a magnificent thing to do.
+Women aren’t the only ones who want to be parents but have never found the right partner.
+Helping a single man fulfil his lifelong desire for a family would be a magnificent thing to do.

 13. My sister is a cancer survivor.
 I want to help women who triumphed over cancer only to have chemo and radiation leave them infertile.